-Common Name (Source) Scientific Name Provincial S-RANK Provincial SARO Status COSEWIC Federal SARA Status Federal SARA Schedule Habitat Description На wet, flat fields with a high graminoid to ford/shrub ratio.
+Common Name (Source) Scientific Name Provincial S-RANK 1 Provincial SARO Status 2 COSEWIC 3 Federal SARA Status 3 Federal SARA Schedule 4 Habitat Description Habitat Present in Study Area?
+Species Observed In Study Area During Field Surveys? wet, flat fields with a high graminoid to ford/shrub ratio.
 Vegetation must be dense and over 30 cm in height.
 In Ontario, it has nested in regenerating old fields, lightly used pastures, hayfields, wet meadows and sedge marshes.
 It has low breeding site fidelity, and fidelity is generally greater in large grasslands supporting larger colonies.
 This species is very rare in the province, and detected on average at only one or two sites per year in Ontario.
-Wood Thrush (Source: OBBA) Hylocichla mustelina S4B SC THR - - The Wood Thrush occurs throughout the Great Lakes-St. Lawrence Forest.
+5 Wood Thrush (Source: OBBA) Hylocichla mustelina S4B SC THR - - The Wood Thrush occurs throughout the Great Lakes-St. Lawrence Forest.
 In Ontario, it inhabits woodlands ranging from small (3 ha) and isolated to large and contiguous.
 The presence of tall trees and a thick understory are usually prerequisites for site occupancy.
-Most abundant in the Lake Simcoe- Rideau and Carolinian regions.
-Nc pre Ma wc Ard ha tha sm tha FISH Redside Dace (Source: NHIC) Clinostomus elongatus S2 END END SC 3 Redside Dace can be found in pools and in slow- moving areas of streams and headwaters with gravelly bottoms.
+Most abundant in the Lake Simcoe-Rideau and Carolinian regions.
+5 No nesting habitat confirmed present in the Study Area.
+Marginal habitat exists in the wooded portions of the Study Area; however, these wooded habitats lack the thick understory that they prefer.
+These wooded habitats are also fragmented and small in size, making them less than ideal habitat.
+No. FISH Redside Dace (Source: NHIC) Clinostomus elongatus S2 END END SC 3 Redside Dace can be found in pools and in slow-moving areas of streams and headwaters with gravelly bottoms.
 Populated streams generally have overhanging grasses and shrubs.
 Spawning occurs in shallower, gravel bottom areas that are popular spawning areas for other minnow species.
 The northern extent of the population includes the Lake Superior drainage area and north end of Lake Huron in Ontario, specifically tributaries of western Lake Ontario, the Holland river (Lake Simcoe drainage), and Irvine Creek (Lake Erie drainage).
-No the Ma do dra Sh abitat Present in Study Area?
-Species Observed In Study Area During Field Surveys? o nesting habitat confirmed esent in the Study Area. arginal habitat exists in the oded portions of the Study ea; however, these wooded bitats lack the thick understory at they prefer.
-These wooded bitats are also fragmented and hall in size, making them less an ideal habitat.
-No. e suitable habitat identified on e Study Area or Vicinity. arginal habitat may exist wnstream of headwater ainage features closer to eridan Creek.
+No suitable habitat identified on the Study Area or Vicinity.
+Marginal habitat may exist downstream of headwater drainage features closer to Sheridan Creek.
 No.